 Katya does not destroy.
 This is her skill, her niche.
 So she will relocate a wasp nest, reroute a caterpillar invasion, clear a roof of nesting pigeons, wrangle housefuls of mangy cats.
 She does not turn up her nose at cockroach infestations, gatherings of mice, strange migrations of bees and porcupines.
 She’s even faced down baboons, although that’s unusually robust work.
 Generally, she prefers the smaller beasts.
 She encourages spiders and is friendly to pigeons, which others unkindly call rats of the air.
 Her philosophy is to respect any creature that gets by in the city, ducking and diving, snatching at morsels, day by day negotiating a new truce with the humans among whom they live.
 Survivors, squatters, and invaders.
 Tough buggers.
 They have their place.

 Mostly, they do no real harm.
 They’re objectionable only because they’ve wandered from their proper zones, or because they trigger human shudders.
 But Katya does not shudder.
 Not ever.
-Slinging a snake round her neck like a scarf, the dry scales smooth as water on her latexed palms—no problem.
+Slinging a snake round her neck like a scarf, the dry scales smooth as water on her latexed palms—

 This is the job: helping these small sojourners in a strange land.
 Putting the wild back in the wild, keeping the tame tame.
 Policing borders.
 Sometimes, part of her wants to reverse the flow, mix it up.
 Take this box of caterpillars, for example, and tip it out in that Constantia palace they just left, even if it means chaos, screams and ruined dresses, soft bodies crushed into the lawn.